 Joining guided nature walks free of charge on Saturdays and Sundays through Labor Day Weekend.

-Then, on May 27 and 28, “Junior Ranger Days” returns to the Mt.
+Also, on May 25 and 26, “Junior Ranger Days” returns to the Mt.
 San Jacinto State Park.
-Formerly “Family Days,” these popular events led by MSJSP&W Interpreter Allison Barnes are held at the base of the Mountain Station’s walkway from 11:00 a.m.-3:00 p.m. and include such children’s activities as “Leave No Trace” games, “Spin the Wheel” information board and “Meet & Greet” with animal pelts.
-Additional dates are June 24, July 29, August 12, and September 2 and 3.
+These popular events led by MSJSP&W Interpreter Allison Barnes are held at the base of the Mountain Station’s walkway from 11:00 a.m.-3:00 p.m. and include such children’s activities as “Leave No Trace” games, “Spin the Wheel” information board and “Meet & Greet” with animal pelts.
+Additional dates are June 15, July 6, August 3, August 31 and September 1.
 No advance registration is required.

-Also, free Guided Nature Walks by State Park volunteers resume May 27 and continue Saturdays and Sundays through late summer.
+Finally, free Guided Nature Walks by State Park volunteers resume May 25 and continue Saturdays and Sundays through September 1.
 These walks feature a choice of two easy trails–the Desert View Trail, a 1½-mile beginning at 11:00 a.m. and the Long Valley Nature Trail, a ¾-mile loop beginning at 1:30 p.m.
 No advance registration is required.